tegorman13/Dissertation/docs/Sections/htw_gfm.md

 significant interaction between Model and Condition ($\beta$ = 60.42, 95% CrI \[36.17, 83.85\], pd = 100%), indicating that the advantage of
 EXAM over ALM was significantly greater for the constant group.
-To assess whether EXAM predicts constant performance significantly better for Constant than for Varied subjects, we calculated the difference in model error between the Constant and Varied conditions specifically for EXAM.
+To assess whether EXAM predicts performance significantly better for Constant than for Varied subjects, we calculated the difference in model error between the Constant and Varied conditions specifically for EXAM.
 The results indicated that the model error for EXAM was significantly lower in the Constant condition compared to the Varied condition, with a mean difference of -22.88 (95% CrI \[-46.02, -0.97\], pd = 0.98).

-*Model Fits to Experiment 2 and 3.* Data from Experiments 2 and 3 were fit to ALM and EXAM in the same manner as Experiment1 .
+*Model Fits to Experiment 2 and 3.* Data from Experiments 2 and 3 were fit to ALM and EXAM in the same manner as Experiment 1.
 For brevity, we only plot and discuss the results of the “fit to training and testing data” models - results from the other fitting methods can be found in the appendix.
 The model fitting results for Experiments 2 and 3 closely